pronskiy/pronskiy.github.io/source/_posts/2022-10-31-generics-via-attributes-in-php.md

 There were some constructive and substantive concerns raised in the replies:

-<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Nothing stops me from using phpdoc generics, &amp; I use them, but without native language support, I can’t enforce them on downstream users of my libraries, so I still have to write a lot of validation code to check types.<br><br>I think this would also be a problem with erased generics.</p>&mdash; Ben Ramsey @ramsey@phpc.social (@ramsey) <a href="https://twitter.com/ramsey/status/1582461944401133568?ref_src=twsrc%5Etfw">October 18, 2022</a></blockquote>
+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">Nothing stops me from using phpdoc generics, &amp; I use them, but without native language support, I can?t enforce them on downstream users of my libraries, so I still have to write a lot of validation code to check types.<br><br>I think this would also be a problem with erased generics.</p>&mdash; Ben Ramsey @ramsey@phpc.social (@ramsey) <a href="https://twitter.com/ramsey/status/1582461944401133568?ref_src=twsrc%5Etfw">October 18, 2022</a></blockquote>

 There were also comments about the usability of such generics.
 But what annoys me, and what the Twitter mob didn't note, is that in modern PHP code you have to use both attributes and PHPDoc annotations simultaneously.